pipedrive/kardia/README.md

 * A common interface (JSON over HTTP) that can be consumed in a ton of different ways
 * Human-readable out of the box
+* Use the same way across master and worker processes (all workers' statuses get aggregated to master for output automatically)

 Usage
 =====